-Every so often you read something that sticks with you.
+Every so often, you read something that sticks with you.
 Something that hits home on such a level that it remains at the forefront of your mind.
 This is one such story.

 The story is about Michael, who died on 22 May 2019, aged just 15.

-Of his nephew, Mathew wrote the following:
+Of his nephew, Mathew wrote:

 He loved his family, tractors, lorries, tanks, spaceships and video games (mostly about tractors, lorries, tanks and spaceships), and confronted every challenge in his short, difficult life with a resolute will that earned him much love and respect.
 Online in his favourite game, Elite Dangerous by Frontier Developments, he was known as CMDR Michael Holyland.

 In Michael’s last week of life, thanks to the Elite Dangerous player community, a whole network of new friends sprang up in our darkest hour and made things more bearable with a magnificent display of empathy, kindness and creativity.
 I know it was Michael’s wish to celebrate the generosity he was shown, so I’ve written this account of how Frontier and friends made the intolerable last days of a 15-year-old boy infinitely better.